Alpaca + Vicuña

 One of these is animals is the Vicuña, a small camelid in the same family as Llama, Alpacas & Guanacos.
 These tiny creatures weigh approximately 100 pounds and stand 3 feet tall.

-Unlike other species, Vicuñas have not been domesticated for their fur, and instead can be found in the wild throughout the Peruvian highlands.
+Unlike other species, Vicuñas have not been domesticated for their hair, and instead can be found in the wild throughout the Peruvian highlands.

 While Vicuña has been coveted for generations, Peru has taken steps to protect the species and help it repopulate to healthy numbers, from the brink of extinction in the mid 20th century.

-They are known for their ultra soft and resilient fur which can be sustainably sheared and is favored by exclusive luxury designers in the United States & Europe.
+They are known for their ultra soft and resilient hair which can be sustainably sheared and is favored by exclusive luxury designers in the United States & Europe.

 This extremely high quality fiber comes at a steep price though, with a vicuña jacket can going for as much as $20,000, and suits over $40,000 from top brands such as Ermenegildo Zenga and Loro Piana.